Increase your daily consumption of this mineral with these foods rich in Zinc

 Sesame seeds

-This food is not only rich in Zinc, but also in most other minerals, with the main emphasis on Manganese, Calcium, Copper and Magnesium.
+This food is not only rich in Zinc, but also in most other minerals, especially Manganese, Calcium, Copper and Magnesium.

-However, it is necessary to pay attention to the amount of calories, as it is an extremely caloric food, which, like pumpkin seeds, can be beneficial in a diet for weight gain, but not so convenient in a hypocaloric diet.
+However, it is necessary to pay attention to the amount of calories, as it is an extremely high-calorie food, which, like pumpkin seeds, can be beneficial in a weight gain diet, but not so convenient in a hypocaloric diet.

 Zinc | % DDR | Calories | Total fat | Hydrates | Proteins |